ThinkVelta/velta-forge-backend/README.md

 - Use `uv add <package>` (`--dev` for dev dependencies) to manage dependencies.
 - Run `uv sync --upgrade` to update dependencies while respecting version pins.
 - Run `cz bump` to version releases following Conventional Commits.

-## 🛠 Maintaining the template

-If you make any changes to the template, make sure to:

-- Run `./test.sh` to validate the template renders, installs, and passes lint/test checks inside a Dev Container.
-- Develop in a feature branch and open a PR against the `main` branch.
-- Use `Squash & Merge` to merge your PRs after Codex + human approvals.
-- Bump the template version with `cz bump` and push the changes to the `main` branch.

 ## 🧭 Working the Velta Way